valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 `STATUS:` doesn't necessarily work as expected.
 It has a decent association with things like `STATUS:broken leg` or other conditions you'd generally see in RPGs or CYOAs.
 But it can also be used to associate a character with something. `STATUS: from Pokemon` makes the AI often mention the character is somehow associated with the world of Pokemon.
 Still it's not a completely consistent category for this purpose despite the interesting results.

-`DIET:` can be used to make unusual things like herbivorous snakes.
-It's a powerful category, because AID has a lot of training data on snakes being carnivores.

 `COND:` is much more interesting and powerful for actually having characters suffer from conditions or status effects.
 It has been tested working with injuries and other debilitations.
 It even works with game and Pokemon status conditions like PSN or PRLZ.
 ```
 COND:sick/dying/poisoned